-The Australian Stroke Data Tool (AuSDaT) has been built to offer hospital clinicians in acute and rehab settings a single data collection tool for clinical monitoring in stroke care.
+The Australian Stroke Data Tool (AuSDaT) was built to offer hospital clinicians in acute and rehabilitation settings a single data collection tool for monitoring stroke care.

 About the governance

-The AuSDaT is a web-based tool that harmonises the collection and use of high quality and standardised data for patients hospitalised with stroke or transient ischaemic attack (TIA).
+The AuSDaT is a web-based tool that has harmonised variables for the collection and monitoring of care and outcomes for patients hospitalised with stroke or transient ischaemic attack (TIA).
 Data can then be used to inform, monitor and improve pre-hospital, acute and rehabilitative care and outcomes for patients.

-The new tool will bring the following benefits to stroke teams and hospital clinicians who are committed to collecting organisational and patient data for stroke, but who are often time poor:
+The tool brings the following benefits to stroke teams and hospital clinicians who are committed to collecting organisational and patient data for stroke, but who are often time poor: